-Corequisite: MAT-1A.
+Corequisite: Concurrent enrollment in or prior completion of MAT-1A.

 Meets the requirements for students majoring in biological science, including pre-medical or pre-dental students.
 This course examines: properties of matter; study of kinetics and mechanics, including Newton's laws, energy, momentum and rotational motion; fluid mechanics; gravitation; study of oscillatory motion; study of wave motion, including sound waves.
 54 hours lecture and 54 hours laboratory.